Please suggest new example arguments! This will help expand the questions. Plus this is a public resource: all teachers can download

 Sofia Komarenko — Illustrator

-Sofia (narisofka) is a commercial illustrator and digital creator, originally from Siberia, now in Valencia, Spain.
-She illustrated Understanding Your Pet Earthling. —
+Sofia (narisofka) is a commercial illustrator and digital creator, originally from Siberia.
+She illustrated Rolo the Pet Earthling. —